ReekenX/ansible-playbooks/README.md

     $ sudo aptitude install ansible  # if you are on Debian
     $ sudo yum install ansible       # if you are on Centos
     $ sudo dnf install ansible       # if you are on Fedora
+    $ sudo brew install ansible      # if you are in Starbucks

 # Running playbooks

-There are many playbooks in this repo.
+There are many playbooks in this repo (see `playbooks/` folder).

 Playbook is domain specific configuration file (the one which ends in `.yml` extension) which you can run on single/multiple machines.